Tips for growing green beans

 Planting Bush Bean Seeds

-When planting bush beans you can sprinkle the fertilizer directly into a 2 inch deep furrow and then fill the furrow up half way with soil.
 Place green bean seeds to a 1 inch depth.
 Cover the seed with dirt to fill the furrow .
-Plant the seeds 1-2 inches apart in rows that are 1 1/2 to 2 feet apart.
+Plant the seeds 1-2 inches apart in rows that are 2 to 2 1/2 feet apart.
 Water well.
-When the bean plants reach 3 inches height, thin them to 3 inches apart.
+When the bean plants reach 3 inches height, thin them to 3 to 4 inches apart.

 Planting Pole Green Beans